-Eating Local and In-Season: A Farmer’s Market Guide
+Eating Local and In Season: A Farmers’ Market Guide

 Rebecca Robin, IIN Content Editor

-There’s a certain thrill in spending a weekend morning strolling through your local farmer’s market, searching for a perfectly crisp apple or the ripest selection of blueberries.
-However, the benefit of buying and eating local produce goes far beyond the satisfaction of a day well-spent outdoors.
+There’s a certain thrill in spending a weekend morning strolling through your local farmers’ market, searching for a perfectly crisp apple or the ripest selection of blueberries.
+However, the benefit of buying and eating local produce goes far beyond the satisfaction of a day well spent outdoors.
 Supporting your local farms is a great way to invest in your community, enjoy fruits and vegetables at their peak nutritional value, and reduce the carbon footprint that mass food production and distribution leave on our earth.

-Here’s some of the seasonal produce available around the world during the months of July–September:
+Here are examples of the seasonal produce available around the world during the months of July–September:

 - Bok choy